stevaras2/bert/README.md

 # Preproccess dataset before fine-tune

 The create_dataset_for_fine_tune.py is the script that preproccess the dataset before the fine-tuning.
-The command to execute this script is <br>
+The command to execute this script(in Windows) is <br>
 python create_dataset_for_fine_tune.py -ts train_sentences1.csv -tp train_papers

+# Train classifier/summarizer

+The script train_text_summarizer.py train the summarizer that will be used.
+In order to execute this script in Windows, type the following command:<br>
+python train_text_summarizer.py -s path\to\sentences_list.txt -o path\to\embedding\file -ts path\to\train_set -sp path\to\save\summarizer